skienzmatishun/rippreport/content/p/all-mouth/index.md

 date: 2023-05-25
 thumbnail: "img/all-mouth.jpg"
 gif: "img/all-mouth.gif"
 categories:
-  - freaky-friday
+  - citycouncil
 authors:
   - admin
 ---

 Fauxhope mouthpiece and long term councilman Jack Burrell is crying in his milk and pretending to be concerned about the Fauxhope sewer.
 Don’t be fooled he is a professional B.S. artist.

 {{< socialpreview url="http://thefairhopetimes.blogspot.com/2013/09/sewer-upgrades-to-purify-discharge-into.html" >}}

 The upgrade should meet the needs of the city for the next 15 years, then a new sewer plant may need to be constructed on city-owned land south of the airport.

 Instead of building a new sewer plant in 2013 for around 20 million Burrell led the charge to upgrade the failing sewer plant, that is still failing to keep up with demand.
 The council approved 10 million for upgrades that ballooned to 13 million by completion.

 {{< socialpreview url="https://thefairhopetimes.blogspot.com/2023/02/latest-wastewater-treatment-upgrade.html" >}}

 > A proposal to replace the head works at the city's wastewater treatment plant at the north end of Church Street met with a cool reception from some council members due to it $5 million estimated price tag.
 > Councilman Burrell told the Times the cost seemed very high considering a comprehensive upgrade to the entire plant completed in 2015 cost only $12 million.

 Burrell is at his public B.S. podium,again, expressing his “concocted” concern for citizens money.
 He is responsible for the problem.
 He’s B.S. depends on the ignorance of voters and lack of information that the council provides the taxpayer.